ypriverol/github-paper/document/manuscript.md

 GitHub-based chat tool (in limited beta at the time of writing) which enables developers and users to share aspects of their work.
-Gitter inherits the shape of the social groups operating around GitHub repositories, organizations, and issues.
+Gitter inherits the shape of the social groups operating around GitHub repositories, organisations, and issues.
 It relies on the identity within GitHub, creating IRC (Internet Relay Chat)-like chat rooms for public and private repositories.
 From within a Gitter chat, members can reference issues, comments, or pull-requests.
 A different service is Gist (https://gist.github.com), which represents a unique way to share _code snippets_, single files, parts of files, or full applications.
-Gist can work in two ways: public gists, that can be browsed and searched, and secret gists that are not provided through _Discover_ (https://gist.github.com/discover).
+Gist can work in two ways: public _gists_, that can be browsed and searched, and secret gists that are not provided through _Discover_ (https://gist.github.com/discover).
 One of the main features of Gist is the possibility to embed code snippets in other